 - Box Jumps: jump onto and off of a large box or step preferably high as much as your knees are

 - Plyometric push-up: do a push-up, but lift the hands and body off the ground (for example by clapping on the top position)

 - One leg jumps and/or squats: since in running you have to depend on one leg at a time and there is no concurrent motion, try incorporating some plyo moves that isolate leg per leg

-Do any combination of those in sets of as many repetitions as you manage but for no less then 30 seconds with about a minute of rest between them.
+Do any combination of those in sets of as many repetitions as you manage but for no less than 30 seconds with about a minute of rest between them.

 Run at home

-- Do forward/backward running: if space permits, run for just a couple of steps, stop abruptly and do the same distance backwards.
-Be careful while running backwards though, specially if space is tight.
+- Do forward/backward running: if space permits run for just a couple of steps, stop abruptly and do the same distance backward.
+Be careful while running backward though, especially if space is tight.

 - Add lateral movement: do the same as above but moving right and left.
-This is specially useful since we don’t usually develop our leg muscles for sideway movement with classic outdoor running.
+This is especially useful since we don’t usually develop our leg muscles for sideways movement with classic outdoor running.